 If your family member or friend is being detained by U.S. Customs and Border Patrol (CBP), U.S. Immigration and Customs Enforcement (ICE) or the U.S. Department of Homeland Security (DHS), you are probably incredibly stressed out and very worried about them.
-At the Law Offices of Joshua Goldstein, we understand how difficult this is and we’re here to help.
-Call our office today to speak with an experienced Los Angeles immigration attorney about how to get your loved one out of detention.
+At the Goldstein Immigration Lawyers, we understand how difficult this is and we’re here to help.
+Call our office today to speak with an experienced immigration attorney in Los Angeles about how to get your loved one out of detention.

 Why is my Loved One Being Detained?